Attraction tickets | TicketLens

 how to get there

-The Houses of Parliament can be reached via London Underground services to Westminster station, which is served by the District, Circle, and Jubilee lines.
-Victoria, Charing Cross, and Waterloo mainline train stations are about 20 minutes away on foot.
-You can also reach the Palace of Westminster by taking a bus to Parliament Square.
-Buses which stop nearby include numbers 3/N3, 11/N11, 12, 24, 53, 87/N87, 88, 148, 159, 211, 453, N44, N109, N155, and N381.
-Car parking in the area is extremely limited, and drivers should be aware that the Houses of Parliament are inside the London Congestion Charge zone.
+The Houses of Parliament can be reached via the London Underground from Westminster station, which is served by the District, Circle, and Jubilee lines.
+Victoria, Charing Cross, and Waterloo stations are each a 20-minute walk away.
+The Palace of Westminster can also be reached by bus to Parliament Square.
+Bus lines that stop nearby are 3/N3, 11/N11, 12, 24, 53, 87/N87, 88, 148, 159, 211, 453, N44, N109, N155, and N381.
+Parking is limited on-site; furthermore, the Palace of Westminster is located in the toll London Congestion Charge Zone.

 How useful was this page?